jay-joshy/allergyguide/content/contribute_guides/research_contribution.md

 This section should not be longer than half a page at most.
 It is meant as a **quick glance-over refresher** about what the take-home points were.
 Use highlights to emphasize the key information (ie. the primary outcomes of interest, key exclusions, etc.).

-**Highlighting**:

-- important population details and the interventions should be in yellow
-- important results should be in green

 {% two_columns() %}

 - What is the main clinical question?